blaylockbk/HorelS3-Archive/README.md

 Same as above, but run in serial with a while loop.

 ### `daily_move_HRRR_to_horelS3_serial.py`
-Same as above, but this script will only move the current day data to the S3 archive.
-This script is (will be) called by gl1 cron after the HRRR data is downloaded.
+Same as above, but this script will only move yesterday's HRRR data to the S3 archive.
+This script is (will be) called by gl1 crontab.

 ### `untar_move_HRRR_to_horelS3.py`
 This is a modified version of the above script with the added function to